lineality/Online_Voting_Using_One_Time_Pads/README.md

 Q: How much data can a QR code contain?
 Q: How redundant can a QR be for error-correction?

+Q: Other pros and cons of qr codes?

 Note: If the ballot is processed on an not-over-a-network/not-online not-connected to a network computer then the chances of 'hacking' the vote are reduced (the 'attack surface' is reduced).